NASB Staff

 • Favorite Teacher?
 Craig Jones, 3rd & 4th Grade

-• School Mascots?
-Cougar, Husky, Spartan
+• School Mascot?
+Spartan

 • Favorite School Lunch?
 Thanksgiving Dinner